-Towards the end of 2022, some SPACs saw redemptions as high as 90+%.
-Insurers have started asking SPACs to outline their plans for counteracting a potentially deal-breaking number of redemptions.
+SPAC are continuing to see high redemptions, often as high as 90+%.
+Insurers now routinely ask SPACs to outline their plans for counteracting a potentially deal-breaking number of redemptions.

 5. Length of the SPAC's investment period

 If a SPAC allocates only 15 to 18 months as its period to find a suitable merger target, the underwriters may question that decision.
 Considering the dearth of private target companies and PIPE financing, the increased difficulties in the overall finance market, the increases in the length of time the SEC has been taking to approve pre-merger filings, and the number of lawsuits brought against SPACs that are close to their deal deadlines, insurers are becoming increasingly weary of artificially short investment periods.